Free teacher training

 Tirtha - Liberty Cap - Brahma Purana 1

 All beings are subject to existence and non-existence, Brahma is not a being.
 Brahma is a non-being.
-Brahma is displayed as a grandfather, to represent this: existing beyond Time is different than existing before Time (what is "before" when there is no Time?), yet if there were something before Time, or after Time, it would be what is beyond Time - if Time could be described as a form, it is spherical, and Brahma is beyond Time, and within Time.
+Brahma is displayed as a grandfather, to represent this: existing beyond Time is different than existing before Time (what is "before" when there is no Time?), yet if there were something before Time, or after Time, it would be what is beyond Time - if Time could be described as a form, it is spherical, neither linear nor circular, and Brahma is beyond Time, and therefore also within Time.
+Like a bubble of air floating in air.
 Thus, using astronomy, the beginning of Brahma in this universe can be calculated as the beginning of Time.
 A Grandfather is oldest.
 A Grandfather is respected.
 Hence, Brahma is depicted as a Grandfather, with a white beard.

 The vehicle of Brahma is a Goose or Swan, a creature able to exist in air, water and land; able to be immersed in water without becoming wet - as Brahma is able to enter existence without becoming a part of existence, as Brahma exists beyond existence.
 A Goose or Swan can separate food from water, just as Brahma can discern what is Dharmic from what is unDharmic.
 Every being does this: their actions result in reactions, and reactions to those reactions - "good" leading to "good," "bad" leading to "bad," coming to fruit at just the right time, and in just the right way.
 No matter how entangled the actions of a person are, how complicated their action is, what is good will result in good and what is bad will result in bad.
 We are encouraged by the image of the Goose or Swan to imbibe only what is good and discard what is bad - what is valuable or worthless - what is beneficial and harmful.
 It is this discernment and self-control, of preferring and doing what is good, valuable, beneficial while refraining from what is bad, worthless and harmful that makes a person "good."